BrianStadnicki/brianstadnicki.github.io/content/about.md

 title = "About"
 +++

-I'm a developer and reverse engineer, with 3+ years of experience.
+I'm a hobbyist developer, reverse engineer and malware analyst.